eelpik/cs361-microserviceA/README.md

 response = requests.post("http://localhost:19283/attach", json=data)
 ```
 The response will be a dictionary with the requested filename.
-It will also contain a list of absolute paths for files within the microservice's folder that match the requested filename.
-For example, the microservice's folder might look like this:
+It will also contain a list of absolute paths for files that that match the requested filename and are within the microservice's folder or subfolders.
+For example, the microservice's file structure might look like this:
 ```
 + microservice (folder)
 	- extension-attacher.py